politrons/Akka-Features/CloudState/README.md

 ### ![My image](../src/main/resources/img/kubernete.png)

-``Cloudstate`` use K8s with some operators to work as proxy, and route gRPC/Rest communication from the transport layer into the service, so the users can focus in business logic, and forget about transport layer.
+``Cloudstate`` use K8s with some operators to work as proxy, and route gRPC/Rest communication from the transport layer into the service, so the users can focus on business logic, and forget about transport layer, scalability and recover failing services.

 * Delete namespace